DavidArchibald/Quanta/README.md

             prefix varchar(32)
         );
         ```
     * Create a table named `no_prefix` used for channels that opt out of prefixes.
-It's seperate to allow turning it back on, and also because no prefix is not natively supported.
+It's separate to allow turning it back on, and also because no prefix is not natively supported.

         The command I used for this was:
         ```SQL